KILTprotocol/kilt-extension-api/README.md

 A CLI tool included in this library can be used to create a [Did Configuration Resource](https://identity.foundation/.well-known/resources/did-configuration/#did-configuration-resource) as described by these specs that is needed to establish a secure, e2e encrypted communication channel between a conforming browser extension and application backend.

-After installing this package globally in your application directory, you can run the CLI tool from your commandline, e.g.:
+After installing this package globally or in your application directory, you can run the CLI tool from your commandline, e.g.:

 ```bash
 yarn createDidConfig --did <your DID> --origin <your domain> --assertionMethod <id of your DIDs assertionMethod key> --seed <seed or mnemonic of the assertionMethod key>